-See pp. 106-108 of this Catalog for Arts and Sciences Core Requirements.
-Note that all degree candidates in Business Administration must take MATH 200 (Mathematics with Business Applications) to fulfill the Core requirement in Mathematics Total Arts and Sciences Core Requirements 36
+See pp. 110-112 of this Catalog for Arts and Sciences Core Requirements.
+Note that all degree candidates in Business Administration must take MATH 200 (Mathematics with Business Applications) to fulfill the Core requirement in Mathematics.
+PHIL 222 (Professional Ethics) cannot fulfill the Humanities requirements for Business Administration students.
+Total Arts and Sciences Core Requirements 36

-TOTAL B.B.A.
+General Electives 3 TOTAL B.B.A.
 DEGREE REQUIREMENTS 123